Switch to Annual Contracts and Add $24K–$48K Without New Clients: Pricing Protocol for $70K–$100K Operators

 The Executive Summary

-Who this is for: SaaS and subscription founders at $90K–$120K/month who default to monthly pricing, sit on only 3–6 months of runway, and feel “too early” or “too scared” to push annual commitments.
+Who this is for: SaaS and subscription founders at $90K–$120K/month who default to monthly pricing, hold 3–6 months of runway, and hesitate to push annual commitments.

-The Pricing Problem: Treating annual as an optional upgrade instead of the default quietly delays $300K–$600K in cash collection yearly, adds about 19% payment friction, and sustains 40–50 percentage points higher churn than necessary.
+The pricing problem: Treating annual as an optional upgrade delays $300K–$600K in yearly cash collection, adds 19% payment friction, and keeps churn 40–50 percentage points higher.

-What you’ll learn: The Annual Pricing Decision Model with Break-Even Discount, Cash Flow Timing Advantage, Payment Friction Cost, and Churn Impact Modeling calculations, plus a 30-day execution plan to switch to annual-first without spiking cancellations.
+What you’ll learn: The Annual Pricing Decision Model with Break-Even Discount, Cash Flow Timing Advantage, Payment Friction Cost, and Churn Impact Modeling plus a 30-day plan to switch to annual-first.

-What changes if you apply it: You move from “buyer preference guesses” to hard-number pricing, collect 6–8× a normal month of cash in the first 30 days, cut failed payments by 60–70%, and reduce annual churn from 36–60% down to 3.6–9.6%.
+What changes if you apply it: You replace “buyer preference guesses” with hard-number pricing, collect 6–8× a normal month of cash in 30 days, and cut failed payments and churn sharply.

-Time to implement: About 20 hours over 30 days (8 hours modeling, 6 hours restructuring pricing and email, 4 hours execution, 2 hours weekly monitoring), with cash flow and churn improvements visible within the first 90 days.
+Time to implement: About 20 hours over 30 days with cash flow and churn improvements visible within the first 90 days.

 Written by Nour Boustani for $90K–$120K/month SaaS and subscription founders who want annual-first cash flow and churn math working in their favor without guessing what buyers “prefer.”